How Much Does it Cost to Repair an Awning?

 The cosmetic outcome of an obvious patching job can decrease the aesthetic.

-A kit to repair your canvas will cost between $20 and $100.
+A canvas repair kit will cost between $20 and $100.
 You can buy it at most home improvement stores.
 However, this type of kit only works for small patches in the vinyl itself, not for larger repair projects.
 Most kits are limited to holes that are 6 inches in diameter or less.

 An even simpler solution is canvas tape, available for $10 to $20 online and at most home improvement stores.
 This tape simply repairs tears and punctures, but not actual holes.
 It does offer enough strength to hold your vinyl together.